-When I was dancing naked with my husband in the shower to Weird Al Yankovic’s “Word Crimes” earlier today, it brought a lot of thoughts to mind.
+When I was dancing naked in the shower to Weird Al Yankovic’s “Word Crimes” earlier today, it brought a lot of thoughts to mind.

 First, it was damn fun, but that’s obvious, no?

 Third, I imagined that things like this are what most people probably DON’T know about each other (well, now you do).

 Most importantly, I knew in that moment that even though I identify as an “introvert”, I’d happily dance to this song in public (with clothes on, hopefully).